The American Heart Association is the recognized leader in resuscitation science and BLS, ACLS, and PALS education in the United States

 The American Heart Association (AHA) is the author and sole provider of the AHA Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC).
 The AHA is also a founding member of the International Liaison Committee on Resuscitation (ILCOR), and the only committee member in the United States.

-As part of ILCOR, the AHA is responsible for creating the AHA CPR and ECC Guidelines incorporating regional differences and variability, and differences in resources.
-This role positions the AHA to understand the science of CPR and resuscitation better than other organizations in the United States and incorporate this science into high-quality, resuscitation education content.
+As part of ILCOR, the AHA is responsible for creating the AHA CPR and ECC Guidelines, followed by organizations across the United States and around the world.
+This role positions the AHA to understand the science of CPR and resuscitation better than other organizations in the United States and incorporate this science into high-quality, resuscitation education content and training.

 You're aligning with an innovator

 The AHA is continually innovating to deliver new CPR and resuscitation training programs and methods that improve skills and the quality of patient care and outcomes.
-New for 2019: the AHA and The Joint Commission are joining forces to offer a new, comprehensive Cardiac Center Certification.
+New for 2019: the AHA and The Joint Commission have joined forces to offer a new, comprehensive Cardiac Center Certification.

 Why Choose BLS, ACLS, and PALS Courses from the AHA?